⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 A pano to the east.

-To the west of Blue Mountain sits a slightly smaller hill that I nicknamed, “Screwdriver Creek Ridge”.
+To the west of Blue Mountain sits a slightly smaller hill that I nicknamed, “Screwdriver Ridge”.
 It would be possible to connect both destinations as a loop via some bushwhacking, cutlines, and a few trails.
 To do this, I would approach Blue Mountain from the southwest along a cutline that starts just before reaching a cattle guard on Township Rd 6-2A (a further ~1.7km from where I started today).
 I would follow this cutline to the south ridge and then to the summit of Blue Mountain.
-I would then descend the gully on the left side of the picture above to reach another cutline that runs almost to the summit of “Screwdriver Creek Ridge”.
+I would then descend the gully on the left side of the picture above to reach another cutline that runs almost to the summit of “Screwdriver Ridge”.
 From the summit I would follow the ridge south until I intersected a trail just prior to the southern boundary of the leased land.
 I would then follow this trail all the way back to my vehicle.
 All of this could be done as a snowshoe, but a seasonal road closure on 6-2A would mean adding on an extra ~1km from the gate to the original cutline.
+Edit 30 May 2020: I returned today and completed a loop that incorporated “Screwdriver Ridge” – it was well worth my time, though I did not use the route outlined above.

 Centre Mountain and Mount Darrah are the prominent peaks in this section of the Flathead Range.
-Little Cherry Hill sits in the foreground centre.
+Little Cherry Hill sits in the foreground centre, while Centre E3, Centre SE1, and “South Flathead Peak” are all on the left.

 I hiked down the narrow summit ridge to the north end of the mountain.
 This is the view looking back towards the summit as I carefully picked my way along the ridge.